gravitational/teleport/docs/4.0/aws_oss_guide.md

 - Either restart the instance, or log in via SSH and run `sudo systemctl restart teleport.service`

 # Running Teleport Enterprise on AWS
 Most of this guide has been designed for OSS Teleport.
-Most of this guide applies to Teleport Enterprise with a few extra notes around adding a license and getting the correct binary.
+Most of this guide also applies to Teleport Enterprise with a few extra notes around adding a license and getting the correct binary.
 If you would like help setting up Teleport Enterprise on AWS, please mail us at info@gravitational.com